The Fold: History

 In 2012, The Fold wrote and released "Let's Go Cubbies" which was adopted as the official song of the Chicago Cubs.
 It continues to be played during every Cubs broadcast on WGN Radio 720AM.
 The Fold performed live at Wrigley Field on opening day April 5, 2012.

 The Fold's fifth album, Moving Past, was co-produced by the band and Sean O'Keefe, and mixed by J.R.
 McNeely.
 The album came out October 15, 2013.

 In 2016, The Fold was tasked with writing more music for the Cubs, including a song called "Let The Games Begin", which they played at Opening Day at Wrigley Field, and again at the final rally before the post-season.
 The Cubs went all the way and won the World Series that year, the first time in 108 years.

 The Fold continue to write and record music in 2017, mostly for LEGO Ninjago, but there has been talk of late of a new full-length album.

 In the season 9 finale of Ninjago: Masters of Spinjitzu, The Fold appear as LEGO Minifigures to congratulate the Ninja for defeating Lord Garmadon.
 Appearing as characters from the show, as they sing "The Weekend Whip."
 Also in a short of Season 10 named "The Weekend Drill", they appeared as inmates in Prison.

 "The Weekly Whip" is a series on YouTube, bringing new Episode every week starting 2 August with Episode "Arcadian Whip lost title + artwork".

-On November 13, 2020, The Fold released a song titled “Young & Free”, their first song unrelated to Ninjago in seven years.
-On April 16, 2021, The Fold released “World Gone Mad”, another song that is unrelated to Ninjago.
+On November 13, 2020, The Fold released a single titled “Young & Free”.
+It was their first song unrelated to Ninjago in over seven years.
+The following year on April 16, 2021, The Fold released another single titled “World Gone Mad”.

-On September 9, 2022, The Fold released their newest album titled "Stereo Fire".
-Which consisted of the two previous singles, "Young and Free", and "World Gone Mad".
-The album also contains 12 other songs.
-Including a version of "Young and Free" remixed by Alexander Wakim.
-They also made a music video for "World Gone Mad".
+On September 9, 2022, The Fold released their latest album Stereo Fire, which included the two previously released singles, "Young and Free" and "World Gone Mad".
+The album also contains 12 additional songs, including a remix of "Young and Free" by Alexander Wakim.

+On September 14, 2026, The Fold officially released their 2004 EP, Rarities on all streaming platforms.
+This was followed by the official streaming releases of their 2002 EP titled Feeling Like a Failure Now, on September 15, and their 2003 album titled Not of This World, on September 17.